-In the first three blogs of this series I discussed the relationship among magnesium, calcium, Vitamin D, and Vitamin K; the magnesium factor; and the calcium myth.
-Today I am going to share one of my most controversial views – you can supplement too much and/or the wrong kind of Vitamin D.
+I’ve written many posts where I discuss the relationship among magnesium, calcium, Vitamin D, and Vitamin K; the magnesium factor; the calcium myth, and Vitamin K2 recommendations.
+Today I am going to share one of my most controversial views – you can supplement too much and/or the wrong kind of Vit D.

 Too Much Vitamin D?

-- When we measure Vitamin D, we are measuring the storage form and not even the active form.
-So, how do we really know what’s going on?
+- The standard Vit D test measures its storage form, not the active form.
+So, how do we know what’s really going on?

-- The body can’t possibly process incredibly high doses like 50,000 IU of synthetic Vitamin D a day.
+- The body can’t possibly process incredibly high doses, like 50,000 IU, of synthetic Vit D.

-- Vitamin D is not even a vitamin but it’s really a hormone that requires magnesium to turn it into the active form.
+- Vit D is not even a vitamin but it’s really a hormone that requires magnesium to properly transform into the active form.

-- Since Vitamin D is a hormone with a feedback loop for calcium, when D levels are low, does that mean it has enough calcium and doesn’t want to make more Vitamin D to pull in more calcium?
+- Since Vit D is a hormone with a feedback loop for calcium, when D levels are low, that can mean the body has enough calcium and doesn’t want to make more Vit D to pull in more calcium.

-- When you take that much Vitamin D, the strain on magnesium is dramatic.
+- When you take high-dose Vit D, the strain on magnesium is dramatic.
 The accumulation of calcium is dramatic.
-And there are probably many other consequences that we don’t even know about.
+And there are probably many other consequences that we don’t even realize.

 - A very intensive randomized, double-blind, placebo-controlled study concluded that: “Calcium and Vitamin D supplementation may cause hypercalciuria (excess calcium in the urine) and hypercalcemia (a condition in which the calcium level in your blood is above normal) in some postmenopausal women.”

-- Kidney stones have been reported in previous research in women who take calcium and vitamin D supplements compared with placebo.
+- Kidney stones have been reported in women who take calcium and Vit D supplements compared with placebo.

 My Vitamin D Recommendation

-My recommendation for Vitamin D supplementation is contained in my Supplement Recommendations– No. 9.
-As you can see, you can spend 30 minutes in the sunlight (You will still need magnesium to convert this Vitamin D to a usable form.) or 1,000-2,000 IU of natural Vitamin D daily.
-In my next post, I will talk about the product I use as well as give you a starting point for your research on Vitamin K.
+My recommendation for Vit D supplementation is contained in my Supplement Recommendations– No. 9.
+As you can see, you can spend 30 minutes in the sunlight (You will still need magnesium to convert this Vit D to a usable form.) or 1,000-2,000 IU of Vit D3 daily.
+In my next post, I will talk about the product I use as well as give you a starting point for your research on Vitamin K2.

 Start Your Own Exploration

-In order to get the most benefit from supplementing Vitamin D, please make sure to supplement magnesium so that you don’t experience or increase your magnesium deficiency.
+In order to get the most benefit from supplementing Vit D, please make sure to supplement with ReMag so you don’t create magnesium deficiency.
 To start exploring the importance of this combination, please begin your research with Magnesium and Vitamin D – It Takes Two to Tango!

 Dr. Carolyn Dean